dilawar/smoldyn/docs/user/user_manual_python.rst

    work properly.
 Next, start XCode and go to the ``Preferences...`` menu item, click on ``downloads`` and install the ``Command line tools``.
+2. You will also need Python3.7 or higher installed on your system.
-2. OpenGL should already be installed on your computer.
+3. OpenGL should already be installed on your computer.
 To check, type ``ls    /System/Library/Frameworks`` and you should see folders called GLUT.framework and OpenGL.framework.
 If they aren’t there, then you’ll need to get them.
-3. You will need the CMake configuration software.
+4. You will need the CMake configuration software.
 To see if you already have it, type ``cmake``; this will produce the help information if you have it, or an error message if not.
 If you don’t have it, you need to download and install it.
-4. Libtiff is a library that Smoldyn uses for saving tiff format images, which you probably do not have.
+5. Libtiff is a library that Smoldyn uses for saving tiff format images, which you probably do not have.
 It is not required for Smoldyn to run, but it necessary to save images.
 One way to install Libtiff is to download it from http://www.libtiff.org, uncompress it, and